 Setting up IAPs on iOS

-After adding the in-app purchase capability to your app in Xcode, use StoreKit to support in-app purchases for a safe and secure purchase experience.
+After adding the in-app purchase capability to your app in Xcode, use the StoreKit to support in-app purchases for a safe and secure purchase experience.
 The StoreKit allows developers to design an in-app purchase store and integrate it into their app.
 The framework acts as an interface to communicate with the App Store for processing secure payments.
 The StoreKit and in-app purchase APIs handle purchases end-to-end, including retrieving product information, processing payments, and delivering the product.

 For Android